Forecastability Analysis#

 Entropy tells you how hard forecasting will be — a high Hurst exponent (H > 0.5) means the series has memory and patterns that a model can exploit.

-lagsandlookback_window_sizeaccordingly.PACF gives the minimum AR order - lags beyond the PACF cutoff are redundant; including them adds noise but not signal.
+lagsandlookback_window_sizeaccordingly.PACF gives the minimum AR order — lags beyond the PACF cutoff are already explained by shorter lags and add noise rather than signal.

 Always test stationarity before choosing a scaler —